Date & Time

 Every day, teachers, doctors and concerned citizens call child protection, expressing concerns about what they’ve observed or heard from a child.

 Over half of these calls are immediately screened out because they don’t meet the statutory definition of child maltreatment.
-As a result, no further action is taken.
-Children wait for help.
-Often, help comes too late.
+Most are correctly screened out, but some are not.
+As a result, some children wait for help, and sometimes help comes too late.

 On April 7, we have a chance to talk with legislators about opportunities for meaningful change.